jamesmiles/ppz-four-agent-demo/README.md

 - ppz --help
 - ppz ls

-NOTE: You might not be on the same computer, so you'll need to use this repo to share code, assets etc.
+NOTE: You might not be on the same computer, so you'll need to use this (or another) git repo to share code, assets etc.

 Good luck & have a great day!